Vail Gay Travel

 Restaurants In Vail Village

-My absolute favorite restaurant in Vail was Alpenrose Vail.
+Alpenrose Vail was my absolute favorite restaurant in Vail.
 They’re a German restaurant with mouth-watering choices, including vegan dishes.
 The décor was stunning and the staff all wear traditional German attire, which was pretty fun.

 Alpenrose is also a fantastic spot to grab a few glasses of wine before dinner, as they have a pretty interesting wine list.

-I also must recommend the French restaurant, La Tour.
+The French restaurant La Tour was also delicious.
 Another establishment with stellar service, my favorite part of my meal at La Tour was the delicious cocktails.
 Their dishes are divine, and I’d say if the waiter or waitress has a suggestion, definitely take it.

 There are literally dozens of restaurants to choose from in the Vail Village town center alone.
 They span the spectrum of cuisines, from Japanese to Italian.